Fankholor-sudo/ATM_Angular_Project_Backend/README.md

 ### About The Project

-Welcome to Virtual Office app, this virtual office app is built with Flutter (Dart) on the client side, Node.js, Express and SQL on the server side, and SQLLite3 as the database.
+Welcome to the ATM_Project, this bank simulation app is built with Angular (TypeScript) for the frontend, Node.js and Express for the backend, and SQLLite3 as the database.
-This project aims to provide companies with a comprehensive system for managing office space, allowing them to create and manage office space seamlessly.
+This project aims to provide users with a comprehensive bank simulation experience, allowing them to perform various transactions, view balances, and manage their accounts seamlessly.

 ## Getting Started